kang1Oh/kang1Oh/README.md

       <dd>
         <img src="intro.gif" alt="Man breaking down because he's stuck in the internet" width="25%" align="left"/>
         <p>
-          <br /> Before, finding corners in the web that felt familiar was near
+          <br /> Before, finding corners in the web that felt familiar was near impossible.
-          <br /> impossible.
-Every link led to another, and each page was
-          <br /> drastically different from the last.
-I keep discovering new
+          <br /> Every link led to another, and each page was drastically different from the last.
-          <br /> things to see and feel the deeper I go.
+          <br /> I keep discovering new things to see and feel the deeper I go.
           <br /> It was so different from how thing look and work these days.
           <br /> I don't hate it though.
 TIt's easier to find art, code and games now.
           <br />